allanlopesprado/glpi-install/README.md

 ```

 **2. Remove Installation Script for Security:**
-For security reasons, please remove the installation script file install/install.php from YOUR server.
+For security reasons, please remove the installation script file install/install.php from your server.
 This file is no longer needed and should be deleted to prevent unauthorized access.

 Run the following command to remove the file: